AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching: Methodology

-\paragraph{Representation Probe.} LASP addresses a fundamental question: \textit{What does each layer ``know'' about the target acoustic structure?} Unlike gradient-based attribution methods that measure sensitivity, LASP directly quantifies the informational content of layer representations. \paragraph{Design Principle.} A naive approach would train independent projection heads for each layer.
+A naive approach would train independent projection heads for each layer.
 However, this precludes meaningful cross-layer comparison, different heads may converge to different local optima, making their similarity scores incommensurate.
 LASP resolves this by employing a shared and frozen projection head (per teacher) across all layers, so that all depths are evaluated in a common metric space.
 Concretely, we reuse the teacher-specific projection heads $P_{\text{speech}}$ and $P_{\text{audio}}$ (trained at the input interface when BiT-C is enabled) and freeze them for probing.
 For each layer $l \in \{1, \ldots, L\}$, we compute:

 where $d \in \{\text{speech}, \text{audio}\}$. where $\bar{h}_l^{(d)}$ uses the same pooling as BiT-C.